 Findings: Areas of sidewalk are extended to encourage interactions at entrances along both the NE 2nd and Wasco facades.
 The main resident entry lobby and adjacent managers offices contains large amounts of glazing to indentify the primary entry and provide views through to the lobby and interior courtyard from the right-of-way.
 The most active space in the building, the community meeting room, is oriented towards the intersection and set back along both frontages, increasing the width and definition of the pedestrian zone.
-This area includes raised landscape planters with integrated bench seating, contributing to a lively pedestrian environment.
+The area adjacent to the lobby on NE 2nd includes a raised landscape planter with integrated bench seating, contributing to a lively pedestrian environment.
 Both facades contain large areas of glass providing views into the active community spaces, offices, and conference rooms.
 The recessed balconies on both street elevations also provide opportunities for the building occupants to engage with the sidewalk below.

+At the hearing on October 16th, the Commission stated concerns with the viability of plants in the 1' wide planter along Wasco and the appropriateness of the raised planter at the building corner.
+It was felt the corner would be better served with an extension of the sidewalk to the building, providing some area for weather protection along the sidewalk and better defining the urban edge.
+Alternate plant and bench materials for the planter to remain were also suggested.
+In response, the applicant has made the following revisions:

+- Removed 1' wide planter along Wasco frontage. - Removed planter and benches at building corner and extended the sidewalk to the building edge. - Kept planter at residential entry and added mix of grasses to landscape. - Revised bench material to IPE, which is also matched at the interior courtyard.

-This guideline has been met.
+Staff concludes these revisions address the Commission's concerns.
+As revised, this guideline has been met.

-B1.
+- B1.
 Reinforce and Enhance the Pedestrian System.
 Maintain a convenient access route for pedestrian travel where a public right-of-way exists or has existed.
 Develop and define the different zones of a sidewalk: building frontage zone, street furniture zone, movement zone, and the curb.
-Develop pedestrian access routes to supplement the public right-of-way system through superblocks or other large blocks.
+Develop pedestrian access routes to supplement the public right-of-way system through superblocks or other large blocks. - B1-1.

-B1-1.
 Protect Pedestrian Areas from Mechanical Exhaust.
-Incorporate mechanical exhausting systems in a manner that does not detract from the quality of the pedestrian environment.
+Incorporate mechanical exhausting systems in a manner that does not detract from the quality of the pedestrian environment. - B1-2.

-B1-2.
 Incorporate Additional Lighting.
-Incorporate project lighting in a manner that reinforces the pedestrian environment and which provides design continuity
+Incorporate project lighting in a manner that reinforces the pedestrian environment and which provides design continuity - B2.

-B2.
 Protect the Pedestrian.
 Protect the pedestrian environment from vehicular movement.
 Develop integrated identification, sign, and sidewalk-oriented night-lighting systems that offer safety, interest, and diversity to the pedestrian.
-Incorporate building equipment, mechanical exhaust routing systems, and/or service areas in a manner that does not detract from the pedestrian environment.
+Incorporate building equipment, mechanical exhaust routing systems, and/or service areas in a manner that does not detract from the pedestrian environment. - C12.

-C12.
 Integrate Exterior Lighting.
 Integrate exterior lighting and its staging or structural components with the building's overall design concept.
 Use exterior lighting to highlight the building's architecture, being sensitive to its impacts on the skyline at night.